PCB Panelization Basics Every Designer Should Know

 72.9% Part/Panel Utilization

-Basic Layout Result
+Basic PCB Layout Result 3

 You’ll notice that some of the parts on the 16 x 18 and 21 x 24 panels are rotated to achieve the best layout.
 If we look at the other possible layouts for the 16 x 18 and 21 x 24 panels we see that rotating the parts got one more part per panel than the best non-rotated option on either panel.
 So allowing part rotations provided the best results on two of the three panel sizes.
 In most cases, you'll get more parts on the panel when you allow rotations.